twbattaglia/geo-submitter/README.md

 # geo-submitter
-A webapp for preparing expression data for GEO
+A webapp for preparing expression data for a GEO submission

 #### Still in early stages.
 Do not use for anything important.